Teach Me

 Anterograde Amnesia: When You Can’t Form New Memories

 If you’ve seen the movie “Memento,” you’re familiar with a version of anterograde amnesia.
-It’s a memory disorder where you can’t form memories from the time the amnesia started, but you can remember things from before then.
+It’s a memory disorder where you create new memories from the time the amnesia started, but you can remember things from before then.

 “A common misconception about amnesia is that people forget everything, including their personal identity and history.
 However, with anterograde amnesia, since the memory of new events is affected, older memories and personal identity are well preserved,” said Pallavi Joshi, DO, a psychiatrist with Banner Alzheimer’s Institute.